ronnyml/snowplow-wiki/technical-documentation/4-storage/Canonical-event-model.md

 | `user_ipaddress` | text    | Ueser IP address | No       | Yes       | '92.231.54.234' |
 | `domain_sessionidx`      | int      | A visit / session identifier | No | Yes | 3              |

+`domain_sessionidx` is the number of the current user session.
+For example, an event occurring during a user's first session would have `domain_sessionidx` set to 1.
+The JavaScript Tracker calculates this field by storing a visit count in a first-party cookie.
+Whenever the Tracker fires an event, if more than 30 minutes have elapsed since the last event, the visitor count is increased by 1.
+(Whenever an event is fired, a "session cookie" is created and set to expire in 30 minutes.
+This is how the Tracker can tell whether the visit count should be incremented.)
+Thirty minutes is the default value and can be changed using the `setSessionCookieTimeout` method.

 Back to [top](#top).

 <a name="device" />